Ladybirds

 Lunch Time Sessions

-Charged at £3.75 per session
+Charged at £4.50 per session (if above funded hours)

-Lunch sessions can, be taken within your 15/30 hours funding.
+Lunch sessions can be taken within your 15/30 hours funding.
 (For example a funded child can attend 2 full days and claim only 13.5 hours of funding instead of 15)

 We offer a lunch time session starting at 11.45 and ending at 12.30.
 Children will need to be provided with a healthy lunch e.g. sandwiches, fruit and yogurt and a drink.
 Please do not send your child in with sweets or chocolate bars as we promote healthy eating in our setting.
-(Please refer to Healthy Eating Policy on our website) You will also need to mark your child’s lunch box clearly with their name.All fees should be paid in advance of when they are due.
+(Please refer to Healthy Eating Policy on our website) We are also a NO NUT setting (including Nutella/hazelnut products) You will also need to mark your child’s lunch box clearly with their name.
+All fees should be paid in advance of when they are due.

 Ladybirds Porchester Mission Statement